angelo-munoz/aws-certification/solutions-architect-pro/_SAP-study-plan.md

   - Enable manual and/or automated responses to the detection of vulnerabilities <sup>?</sup>❗

 5.6 Determine how to improve the deployment of an existing solution.
-  - Evaluate appropriate tooling to enable infrastructure as code <sup>cloudwatch, SAM</sup>
+  - Evaluate appropriate tooling to enable infrastructure as code <sup>cloudwatch, SAM, Beanstalk, Code Deploy, Code Pipeline❗</sup>
   - Evaluate current deployment processes for improvement opportunities <sup>cloudwatch, SAM</sup>
   - Test automated deployment and rollback strategies <sup>lambda hooks in pipeline</sup>